Penguin CLI – Command Reference (v0.6.x)

 |---|---|

-penguin project task create <PROJECT_ID> <TITLE> | Create a task |
+penguin-cli project task create <PROJECT_ID> <TITLE> | Create a task |

-penguin project task list [<PROJECT_ID>] [--status/-s STATUS] | List tasks (optionally filtered) |
+penguin-cli project task list [<PROJECT_ID>] [--status/-s STATUS] | List tasks (optionally filtered) |

-penguin project task start <TASK_ID> | Mark task running |
+penguin-cli project task start <TASK_ID> | Move task into the active state |

-penguin project task complete <TASK_ID> | Mark task completed |
+penguin-cli project task complete <TASK_ID> | Approve a task that is pending review and mark it completed |

-penguin project task delete <TASK_ID> [--force/-f] | Delete task |
+penguin-cli project task delete <TASK_ID> [--force/-f] | Delete task |

 config